codelab-app/platform/README.md

 ---

 Trying to use a different domain, mobx model vs serialized data in the modal/form causes some issue.
 Better to convert at last second.

+---

+Aggregate root boundary

+App contains page/element.
+These are created together

+Issue is that element requires page.
+But since we tied page to app, now element requires app.
+Creating a circular dep.

+Should keep page separate, this way we can create a page without an app.